qianweicheng/rasa/examples/rasasc/data/nlu.md

 - hi, i use an alias with my gmail account, do you support sending mail from an alias?
 - is there a way to add an alias email?
 - first, i have a gmail account with an alias.      then i got a mail as cc to my alias. there is one receiver and another cc as well.    when i reply all, it sends from my gmail-address , not my alias, why?    also my alias is in the cc, why?
 - is there a way to use signatures by alias?    if not, would this be in the works ?
+- setting up aliases in edison mail

 ## intent:set_up_icloud_account
 - how do i set up my icloud account?